openwallet-foundation/credo-ts/samples/extension-module/README.md

 This example shows how an extension module can be written and injected to an Credo `Agent` instance.
 Its structure is similar to the one of regular modules, although is not strictly needed to follow it to achieve this goal.

-An extension module could be used for different purposes, such as storing data in an Identity Wallet, supporting custom protocols over Didcomm or implementing new [Aries RFCs](https://github.com/hyperledger/aries-rfcs/tree/main/features) without the need of embed them right into AFJ's Core package.
+An extension module could be used for different purposes, such as storing data in an Identity Wallet, supporting custom protocols over Didcomm or implementing new [Aries RFCs](https://github.com/hyperledger/aries-rfcs/tree/main/features) without the need of embed them right into Credo's Core package.
 Injected modules can access to other core modules and services and trigger events, so in practice they work much in the same way as if they were included statically.

 > **Note** the custom module API is in heavy development and can have regular breaking changes.
 This is an experimental feature, so use it at your own risk.
 Over time we will provide a stable API for extension modules.

 ## Dummy module

 This example consists of a module that implements a very simple request-response protocol called Dummy.
-In order to do so and be able to be injected into an AFJ instance, some steps were followed:
+In order to do so and be able to be injected into an Credo instance, some steps were followed:

 - Define Dummy protocol message classes (inherited from `AgentMessage`)
 - Create handlers for those messages (inherited from `MessageHandler`)